Strategy and technical ability may get someone into a leadership role, but it doesn’t guarantee success once they are there.

 And yet, according to several recent studies, many businesses simply aren’t doing this.
 And where investment in leadership development has stalled in favour of business priorities like AI integration or sustainability, companies are paying the price.
 Disengagement, conflict, and attrition are significantly higher, ultimately impacting the bottom line.

-Therefore, we shouldn’t wait to develop our leaders.
+We shouldn’t wait to develop our leaders.

 As leadership author Jacob Morgan points out, too often organizations follow a model where you must be exceptional to ‘earn’ leadership training.
 You must prove yourself to the company, make an impact, or have been there a long time to get access to this privilege.